Emotional Abuse in Nursing Homes

 If your beloved senior loses interest in their favorite activities, you should look into why.
-Depression is a common reason.
-But this can also be a sign of emotional abuse.
+Depression is a common culprit, but this can also be a sign of emotional abuse.

 New Soothing Behaviors

-Seniors who have Alzheimer’s disease and other cognitive medical conditions may attempt to soothe themselves with new and unusual behaviors which could include mumbling, rocking, rubbing and other similar behaviors.
+Seniors who have Alzheimer’s disease and other cognitive medical conditions may attempt to soothe themselves with new and unusual behaviors.
+Examples include mumbling, rocking, rubbing and other similar behaviors.

 Take Action to Pursue Justice for Your Aging Family Member

-Call us today at 1-800-516-4783.
-We can ensure your loved one’s rights remain protected and their safety and wellbeing remain at the forefront.
-With a nursing home abuse and neglect lawyer on your side, you can expect them to:
+At Nursing Home Abuse Center, we can ensure your loved one’s rights remain protected and their safety and wellbeing remain at the forefront.
+With a nursing home abuse and neglect lawyer on your side, you can expect us to: